 In Privacy is Power, Carissa Véliz describes how tech companies and governments harvest your data, track you through everything you do, capitalize on that and thus endanger your privacy.
 Véliz, from the institute for ethics in AI at Oxford, has written a highly accessible book that not only warns of the dangers present in surveillance capitalism, but also explains why we should care about privacy and how we can increase it.

 Véliz shows through six chapters and many examples how privacy is invaded – even in ways not normally noticed.
-After an introduction of the many ways data is harvested during a normal workday, Véliz goes into more detail of how this became business as usual.
+After an introduction of the many ways data are harvested during a normal workday, Véliz goes into more detail of how this became business as usual.
 She finds it in the attacks of 9/11 and the subsequent focus on security, the discovery that personal data could be turned into profit (as shown by pioneer Google) and the belief that privacy is an outdated value.
 Combining these three has resulted in a surveillance capitalist world in which everyone surrenders privacy.

-Véliz discusses what privacy is good for – namely protecting autonomy - and thus how it protects against the power of technologies.
+Véliz discusses what privacy is good for – namely protecting autonomy – and thus how it protects against the power of technologies.
 Building on Rainer Forst, she identifies, on the one hand, hard power, the power that forces you to act in a certain way (say, the fact that Google stores location data even when location history is turned off).
 On the other hand, there is soft power, the less forceful yet manipulative type of power (think of Twitter making you scroll down your feed every minute).
 Véliz argues that these types of power in the surveillance economy violate our privacy.
 Privacy is necessary for autonomy as it provides time and space to make decisions based on personal convictions.
 A violation of privacy curtails autonomy, the ability and right to govern oneself.
 Moreover, Véliz argues, interference with our autonomy is not just an infringement of personal liberty: democracy depends on others also being autonomous.